mittagessen/alto_ro_examples/README.rst

 Description
 ===========

-These are 3 examples of the proposed reading order mechanism for ALTO 4.x.
+These are 3 examples of the now officially released reading order mechanism for ALTO 4.3.

 Newspaper
 ---------